samupro-dev/mc-server-installer/README.md

 - Paper fork updated to 1.17
 #### v1.4
 - Vanilla jar updated to 1.17
-- Fixed problem with Vanilla jars
+- Fixed issue with Vanilla jars
 - The installer of the Spigot fork has been improved
 - Spigot fork updated to 1.17
 - Improved the installer.sh
 #### v1.3
 - Added the Arclight fork
-- Fixed problem with modded installer
+- Fixed issue with modded installer
 #### v1.2
 - Added the FlamePaper fork
 #### v1.1
-- Fixed problem with FlameCord fork
+- Fixed issue with FlameCord fork
 #### v1.0
 - Update the download link of the FlameCord fork
 - Added the SportPaper fork